allegroai/clearml-fractional-gpu/README.md

 Usage license is granted for **personal**, **research**, **development** or **educational** purposes only.

-Commercial license is available as part of the [ClearML commercial solution](https://clear.ml)
+Commercial license is available as part of the [ClearML solution](https://clear.ml)

 ## 🤖 Commercial & Enterprise version

 ClearML offers enterprise and commercial license adding many additional features on top of fractional GPUs, these include orchestration, priority queues, quota management, compute cluster dashboard, dataset management & experiment management, as well as enterprise grade security and support.
 Learn more about [ClearML Orchestration](https://clear.ml) or talk to us directly at [ClearML sales](https://clear.ml/contact-us)

 ## 📡 How can I help?